Communicating clearly is a constant pain for publicists like us. If we do it well, nobody is going to say a thing. If we botch it up, however…

 PM Lee then highlighted the need to be simple and clear, and to edit one’s writing.
 This includes Facebook posts.
 Naturally, he has set a shining example for us to follow.

 As a long time communications professional who reads heavily, edits frequently, and writes obsessively, I’d like to propose some writing tips for us to consider.

 The first thing you need to do in good writing is to kill those fancy buzzwords.
 These could be anything that sounds like corporate speak, technical jargon, or art speak which leaves a lay reader scratching his head.

-Check out this humourous article which lists some of our favourite eye-rolling phrases like “burning platform”, “core competency”, “think outside the box” and more.
+Check out this humourous article which lists some of our favourite eye-rolling phrases like “burning platform,” “core competency,” “think outside the box,” and other loathsome overused cliches.

 Contrary to popular belief, your newsletter article is not a peer referenced journal article.
 You don’t need to throw everything in – including the kitchen sink!
 Instead, you should keep it as short, sweet and simple as possible while conveying the message.
 Seek to communicate rather than to impress.

 I love Steve Jobs’ immortal quote on achieving more with less: